kyma-project/cli/docs/gen-docs/kyma_test_definitions.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   Specifies the path to the kubeconfig file. (default "/$HOME/.kube/config")
+      --kubeconfig string   Specifies the path to the kubeconfig file. (default KUBECONFIG environment variable or "/$HOME/.kube/config" if KUBECONFIG is not set)
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```